Kometa-Team/ImageMaid/README.md

 ### Database

-The script needs to query the server's plex database to make sure it doesn't remove actively selected images.
+The script needs to query the server's Plex database to make sure it doesn't remove actively selected images.

 #### Download From Plex API

-By default, the script will expect to connect to your Plex Server to download the Database using your `Plex URL` and `Plex Token` Options ([Finding a Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)).
+By default, the script will expect to connect to your Plex Server to download the database using your `Plex URL` and `Plex Token` Options ([Finding a Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)).

 * **Environment Variables:**
   * `PLEX_URL=http://192.168.1.12:32400`